Murder of Libby Squire

-Liberty Anna “Libby” Squire (1 January 1998 – 1 February 2019) was a university student who disappeared following a night out with friends on 31 January 2019 in Kingston upon Hull in the East Riding of Yorkshire, England.
+Liberty Anna "Libby" Squire (1 January 1998 – 1 February 2019) was an English university student who disappeared following a night out with friends on 31 January 2019 in Kingston upon Hull in the East Riding of Yorkshire.
 In the days following her disappearance, Humberside Police and Squire's parents made a public appeal for information.
-Police undertook door-to-door enquiries in areas of Hull near to where Squire lived and had last been seen, as well as searching bins, drains and the partially frozen Beverley and Barmston Drain for evidence.
+Police undertook door-to-door enquiries in areas of Hull near to where Squire lived and had last been seen, as well as searching bins, drains, and the partially frozen Beverley and Barmston Drain for evidence.

-On 6 February, just under a week after Squire disappeared, 24-year-old Pawel Relowicz was arrested on suspicion of her abduction after CCTV showed his silver Vauxhall Astra in the area when she went missing.
+On 6 February, just under a week after Squire disappeared, 24-year-old Pawel Relowicz was arrested on suspicion of her abduction, after CCTV showed his silver Vauxhall Astra in the area when she went missing.
 On 10 February, he was charged with five unrelated sexual and burglary offences, committed between December 2017 and January 2019, but was not at the time charged with any offences in relation to the disappearance of Squire.

 On 20 March, approximately seven weeks after Squire disappeared, a woman's body was discovered by fishermen in the Humber Estuary, close to Grimsby docks.
-The following day, this was identified as being the body of Squire.
+The following day, it was identified as Squire.
 It was not possible for police to determine the cause of death, as a result of how long the body had been in the water.

 On 24 October, Relowicz was charged with the rape and murder of Squire.
 On 11 February 2021, he was convicted of both offences and sentenced to life imprisonment, with a minimum of 27 years before he will be eligible for parole.

 Background and disappearance

+Squire was last seen along Beverley Road in Kingston upon Hull.

 Liberty Anna Squire was born on 1 January 1998, and grew up in West Wycombe, Buckinghamshire.
 At the time of her death, she was studying philosophy at the University of Hull.

 On the evening of 31 January 2019, 21-year-old Squire was on a night out with friends.
 At around 11:20 pm she was refused entry to The Welly, a music venue and nightclub in central Hull, because door staff thought she was too intoxicated.
 As a result, her friends called a taxi to take her to her home in Wellesley Avenue, which dropped her off at around 11:30 pm.
 However, she did not enter her house.
 Ten minutes later she was seen about half a mile away on Beverley Road.
 A series of witnesses saw Squire "crying and sobbing" in the street.
 Some attempted to assist her, but found she was incoherent and aggressive and they eventually gave up.